 Beaune, Burgundy: Medieval History & Exceptional Wineries

-Beaune, located in the heart of Burgundy, is celebrated for its fascinating history, beautiful medieval architecture, and world-class wines.
+Beaune, located in the heart of Burgundy, is celebrated for its fascinating historybeautiful medieval architecture, and world-class wines.
 The first place to head to is the Hospices de Beaune (now also known as Hôtel-Dieu).
-With its colorful, glazed-tile roofs, it’s a stunning example of Burgundian-Flemish architecture, and as the name suggests, the building used to be a hospice for the sick and dying.
+With its colorful, glazed-tile roofs, it’s a stunning example of Burgundian-Flemish architecture.
+As the name suggests, the building used to be a hospice for the sick and dying.
 Be sure to visit the centuries-old pharmacy and see the polyptych of The Last Judgment inside the hospice.

-Beaune's old town is very walkable and beautifully quaint, and like many French villages it boasts cobbled streets, half-timbered houses, and pretty squares.
+Beaune's old town is very walkable and beautifully quaint, and like many French villages, it has cobbled streets, half-timbered houses, and pretty squares.

 These pair well with regional delicacies like escargots (snails) or boeuf bourguignon.